• By Kiwi Commerce

 3. Strapi

-Strapi is a favourite for custom builds—and with its GraphQL plugin, it gives developers the flexibility to query content types, relationships, and even user permissions.
-Great for eCommerce platforms and projects with unique content models.
+Strapi is a popular choice for custom builds.
+With its GraphQL plugin, developers can query content types, relationships, and user permissions—making it a strong option for eCommerce and highly customisable platforms.

 4. Sanity.io

-Sanity.io blends structured content with a real-time collaboration interface, and its GraphQL integration lets developers fetch exactly what’s needed for any frontend experience.
+Sanity.io combines structured content with real-time collaboration tools.
+Its GraphQL integration ensures developers can fetch exactly the content required for any frontend experience.

 5. Ghost

-Ghost is all about publishing—and with GraphQL support, developers can seamlessly query blog posts, authors, tags, and more to create dynamic, high-performance publishing platforms.
+Ghost focuses on publishing, and its GraphQL support allows developers to query posts, authors, tags, and more—perfect for dynamic, high-performance publishing platforms.

 GraphQL in Frontend Frameworks

-GraphQL isn’t just for CMSs—it works beautifully with modern frontend frameworks, enabling real-time updates and smoother user experiences.
+GraphQL isn’t limited to CMS platforms—it integrates seamlessly with modern frontend frameworks to provide real-time updates and smoother user experiences.

 1. React